 - Finishing point – Out and back trail (El Chalten – Laguna de Los Tres – El Chalten)

-- Walking route – El Chalten, Rió de Las Vueltas mirador, Mirador Fitz Roy, Poincenot campground, Laguna de Los Tres, (Side Trip to Piedras Blancas Glacier Viewpoint), El Chalten
+- Walking route – El Chalten, Rió de Las Vueltas mirador, Mirador Fitz Roy, Poincenot campsite, Laguna de Los Tres, (Side Trip to Piedras Blancas Glacier Viewpoint), El Chalten

 Where does the Laguna de Los Tres trail start?

-The trailhead to Laguna de Los Tres is at the end of Avenida San Martín (GPS pin), where the town of El Chaltén ends, there is a car park (other hikers will probably also be heading this way).
-There is a sign showing the start of the Laguna de Los Tres when you walk through the car park.
+The trailhead to Laguna de Los Tres is at the end of Avenida San Martín (GPS pin), where the town of El Chaltén ends, there is a car parking lot (other hikers will probably also be heading this way).
+A sign indicates the start of the Laguna de Los Tres when you walk through the car park on the edge of town.

 The Laguna de Los Tres Trail route description

-Laguna de Los Tres is 12 km (7.5 mile) from the trailhead.
-The most common route is a 24km (15 miles) out and back hike from El Chalten to the lake.
-This is possible to hike in one long day, but most people hike the route over 2 days, camping in Campamento Poincenot.
-There is a possible side trail to the viewpoint of the Piedras Blancas Glacier that ads about 4km to your hike.
-There are three campsites in the park that are connected by hiking trails.
-There are several possibilities to connect the trails and campsites to make up a route meeting your requirements.
+Laguna de Los Tres is 12 km (7.5 miles) from the trailhead.
+The most common route is a 24km (15 miles) out-and-back hike from El Chalten to the lake.
+This is possible as a long hike in one day, but most people hike the route over 2 days, camping in Campamento Poincenot.
+To hike from El Chalten to Laguna de Los Tres is round and about a 9-hour return hike, depending on your fitness level.
+There is a possible side trail to the viewpoint of the Piedras Blancas Glacier that adds about 4km to your hike.
+Three campsites in the park are connected by hiking trails.
+You can walk in several different ways staying in these campsites and seeing the highlights of the park.

 El Chalten to Campamento Pointcenot (8 km)